catch-design/fe-test/README.md

 This project is set up with [`eslint`](http://eslint.org/) configuration, for its better handling of React's JSX.
 Your IDE should have an `eslint` plugin or module, or you can run it from the commandline.

-TODO:
+TODO - Styles:
 * clean styles from time to time, remove duplication, do review
+* use em instead of px
 * describe mediaQuery logic in readme and choosen viewports (review class names)
 * check how assets works with different line numbers of description
+* sticky footer
+* add explanation about mobile viewport

+TODO - Storybook:
 * add assets in storybook
+* check that all components in storybook

+TODO - general
+* add as much comments as possible and needed
 * create a form component
 * create a gallery component
-* check that all components in storybook
-* add as much comments as possible and needed
-* sticky footer
-* add explanation about mobile viewport